Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

 Simple Object Access Protocol (SOAP) is used as a communication protocol between a client and server to invoke web services on the server.
 It is an XML-based protocol, and therefore suffers from many of the same shortcomings as other XML-based protocols.
-Adviseries can make use these shortcomings to mount an denial of service attack, disclose information and execute arbitrary code.
-This includes a SOAP parameter tampering attack in which an attacker sends a SOAP message where the field values are other than what the server is likely to expect in order to precipitate non-standard server behavior.
+Adversaries can make use of these shortcomings and manipulate the content of SOAP paramters, leading to undesirable behavior on the server and allowing the adversary to carry out a number of further attacks.

 More information is available — Please select a different filter.